 Contact Genevieve at email@example.com

 Monica’s work consists of coordinating CVAQ coalition activities, assisting in the production of outreach and educational materials, and working with community members, government, and business representatives on clean-air solutions.
 Límón was previously a Special Projects Coordinator for a Fresno-based development and agricultural company, and Project Manager for a Fresno-based technology firm.
 Límón’s experience includes facilitating the installation of electric vehicle charging stations in public shopping centers, and reducing nitrogen runoff in almond orchards.
 Monica received her Bachelor of Arts in English Language and Literature from California State University, Fresno, and is pursuing a Masters of Literature.
 She is originally from Firebaugh, CA.

 Cynthia Pinto-Cabrera, Policy Assistant

-Starting in July, 2019, Cynthia’s role will be to advocate at the local, regional and state level for clean air policies, and assist in community engagement and education.
+Cynthia’s role at CVAQ will be to advocate at the local, regional and state level for clean air policies, and assist in community engagement and education.
 In 2018, Pinto-Cabrera was CVAQ’s Action Day Intern, and participated in CVAQ’s Clean Air Leadership Institute.
-Cynthia is an Undergraduate Representative for University of California, Santa Barbara’s (UCSB) Center Governance Board, and a member of UCSB Lobby Corps.
-Pinto-Cabrera will receive her Bachelor of Science in Environmental Studies from the University of California, Santa Barbara in 2019.
+Cynthia was an Undergraduate Representative for the University of California, Santa Barbara’s (UCSB) Center Governance Board, and a member of UCSB Lobby Corps.
+Pinto-Cabrera received her Bachelor of Arts in Environmental Studies from the University of California, Santa Barbara in 2019.
 She is originally from the Fresno-Madera area.